Alabama Central Disbursement Division

 Child Support Guidelines Review

-by the National Center for State Courts and is based on extensive economic research
+by the National Center for State Courts and is based on the latest extensive economic research

 on gross income and has been adjusted for Alabama's income distribution relative

-The Alabama Child Support Guidelines provide an adjustment for work-related child
+The Alabama Child-Support Guidelines provide an adjustment for work-related child-care costs,